The Best Way to Store CBD: An Evidence-Based Guide

 Type of Product

-The shelf-life of your CBD product will also depend on its form:
+The shelf-life of your CBD product will also depend on its form.
+Asuming it’s stored properly, here’s the expected shelf life of each:

-• CBD powder – CBD isolate powder seems to be the most stable form of CBD (1).
+• CBD powder: CBD isolate powder seems to be the most stable form of CBD and should last for over two years before significant breakdown (1).

-• Topical CBD products – Balms and other oil-based products are likely to last for a fairly long time, whereas water-based products like lotions will likely last less as CBD doesn’t fair as well in water (1).
+• Topical CBD products: Balms and other oil-based products will likely last for a long time, whereas water-based products like lotions will last less as CBD doesn’t fair as well in water (1).

 Carrier Oils